Skip to Content

 Each poster card displays media artwork with a small server badge.
 Hovering over a card reveals a tooltip with the title, episode details, year, duration, content rating, dates, and a brief overview.
 Clicking a poster card opens the full detail page in the Media Portal.

-When both Emby and Jellyfin are configured, filter pills appear to filter drawer contents by server.
+When multiple servers are configured, filter pills appear to filter drawer contents by server.
 Only one drawer can be open at a time.

 Always available